dapr/quickstarts/7.middleware/README.md

 ## Step 4 - Deploy the application
 Next, you'll deploy the application and define an ingress rule that routes to the ```-dapr``` service that gets automatically created when you deploy your pod.
 In this case, we are routing all traffic to the Dapr sidecar, which can reinforce various policies through middleware.

-1. Edit ```deploy/echoapp.yaml``` to update the Docker image to your image tag in step 1.
-2. Deploy the application and the ingress rule:
+1. Deploy the application and the ingress rule:
 ```bash
 kubectl apply -f deploy/echoapp.yaml
 kubectl apply -f deploy/ingress.yaml